 Bari Cathedral: Midsummer’s window

 Well, it’s all downhill from now, isn’t it?
 Last weekend, we had the longest day of the year.
 It was grey and cloudy; daylight hours well spent, then!
-Let’s hope it wasn’t cloudy in the Italian city of Bari, though.
+Let’s hope it wasn’t cloudy in the city of Bari in Italy, though.

 Every year on June 21st at 5pm, the sunlight (if it isn’t cloudy) streams through the rose-shaped window at the front of the cathedral of San Sabino.
 It projects on to the marble floor in front of the altar, perfectly matching up with the design of the floor.